Identify eCommerce Market OpportunitieseCommerce Market Opportunities

 - and the social/cultural and demographic/physical environments.

-How do I evaluate the local market?
+How do I "evaluate" the local ecommerce market?

 Are there local challenges in infrastructure (cold-chain, logistics, technology) that would make your product more desirable?